 OREA is the only archaeological institution in Austria holding highly competitive grants.
 Altogether 4 ERC Grants (3 Starter, 1 Advanced) and 4 FWF START prizes mark OREA as one of the leading institutes in the international field of archaeology.

-The Institute for Oriental and European Archaeology (OREA), founded in 2013 and going back to the 19th century Commissions (for former Kommissionen see Rückblick), covers essential prehistoric and early historical cultural developments from the Orient to Europe.
+The Institute for Oriental and European Archaeology (OREA), founded in 2013 and going back to the 19th century Commissions (for former Kommissionen see (see Retrospect), covers essential prehistoric and early historical cultural developments from the Orient to Europe.
 This mission is reflected in research ranging from Europe, North Africa, as well as the Middle East in the context of World Archaeology.
 The orient and occident are frequently understood as counterpoints in different worlds and explored separately.
 In this research institute, these areas are deliberately considered a common cultural bracket for crucial advances of human (pre)history and are therefore explored together.
-The focus of foundational research lies in the time horizon from the Quaternary, about 2.6 million years ago, to the transformation of societies into historical epochs in the first millennium BC.
+The focus of basic research lies in the time horizon from the Quaternary, about 2.6 million years ago, to the transformation of societies into historical epochs in the first millennium BC.

 Research methods include archaeological field work (excavations and surveys), material culture studies with diverse archaeometric methods, and interdisciplinary cooperations with a range of different disciplines, including archaeozoology, archaeobotanics, anthracology, biological anthropology, palaeogenetics, climatology, geoarchaeology and landscape modelling.
 The basic analysis and interpretation of early cultures lies at the core of research efforts, which aim to include all possible sources.
 The study of chronologies, art and early writing as well as a broad socio-cultural spectrum including religion, ideologies and identities compliment research at the institute.

 OREA researchers cover a wide range of disciplines from Prehistoric Archaeology, Egyptology, Sudanese Archaeology, Near/Middle Eastern and early Greek Archaeology to various philologies, anthropology and raw material studies.

 Targeted research on different priorities is concentrated in research groups spanning broad regions and designed to be trans-regional and diachronic.
 Research groups are constantly being initiated and developed to pick up new trends in the research landscape and provide new impetus.